-Hawaii is a land of sea breezes, beaches of every color and an explosive core.
-Plan a visit to Hawaii Volcanoes National Park for a lesson in volcanology along with a chance to see lava make new ground.
-An easy park to explore in one day, here’s the things to do in Hawaii Volcanoes National Park.
+The entire state of Hawai’i is a land of sea breezes, beaches of every color and heavenly polynesian flowers with an explosive core.
+The island of Hawai’i is the oldest and largest island, dominated by the pair of volcanoes that created the island.
+Both Mauna Loa and Kīlauea are the most active volcanoes in the world.
+Visitors to Hawaii Volcanoes National Park will get a lesson in volcanology along with how the land recovers after an eruption.
+An easy park to explore in one day, here are the top things to do in Hawai’i Volcanoes National Park.

 |Year Established: 1916|